AF-1/lms-dynamicplaylists/README.md

 - »***SQLPlayList* 2.6.272 shows an error at the bottom of the page.
 Does this mean that *SQLPlayList* is no longer compatible with *Dynamic Playlists 3*?**«<br>
 I think SQLPlayList used to display the currently playing dynamic playlist at the bottom of that page.
 Since DPL3 uses a different plugin name the reference to the old DPL version 2 is broken.
 But so far I have no reports that this breaks SQLPlaylist's main features: assisting you in creating dynamic playlists and making them available to DPL3.
 Just ignore this error.
+<br><br>

+- »**There's more than DPL context menu item now.
+What's *preselection*?
+How does it work?**«<br>
+For **artists** and **albums** DPL will show a **second context menu** that allows you to **preselect** this artist/album while browsing your music library.
+After preselecting an artist or album you'll see a list of all currently preselected artists/album (and you can remove items from the list).
+DPL will remember your (pre)selection (*until the next LMS restart*/rescan).<br>Once you're finished preselecting artists/albums go to DPL's menu and use this selection with any dynamic playlist that makes use of the `PlaylistPreselectedArtists` or `PlaylistPreselectedAlbums` playlist parameter.
+There are some built-in dynamic playlists to get you started (in the *Songs* group).
+And it's very easy to add to your custom dynamic playlists.
+See [**wiki**](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format#user-input-parameters) for more information.

 <br><br><br>

 ## Bug reports